List of Legends of Tomorrow characters: Zari Tarazi robot clone

 A factory reset version of Gideon created a robot clone of Zari Tarazi to make up the new Legends of Tomorrow with Gideon claiming that the real Legends of Tomorrow are robot clones.
 This version serves as an intelligence expert and hacker while sporting some tattoos.
 After her first body was shot, Dr. Sharpe transferred Robot Zari's backup data into another body while incinerating the destroyed body.
 When Robot Sara found out the truth about her group being robot clones of the Legends of Tomorrow, she enlisted Robot Zari to look into it.
 Robot Zari was later convinced by Gideon to not shut her down as Gideon tells the truth while revealing to the Robot Legends that they are an improvement over the real Legends of Tomorrow.
-Zari and her robot clone fought each other which ends with Zari deactivating her robot clone.
+Zari and her robot clone fight, which ends with Zari deactivating her robot clone.